MADISON, Wis. -- Wisconsin showed no ill effects from desert depression as the No. 24 Badgers whipped Purdue 41-10 on Saturday in the Big Ten opener.

 Then Wisconsin quarterback Joel Stave had his third-and-8 pass intercepted by cornerback Ricardo Allen, who returned it 27 yards to the Wisconsin 10.

-But with a tie staring Wisconsin in the face, the Badgers defense held the Boilermakers on three plays, thanks to an athletic pass breakup on third down by inside linebacker Chris Borland.
+But with a tie staring Wisconsin in the face, the Badgers defense held the Boilermakers on three plays, thanks to an athletic pass breakup on third down by senior inside linebacker Chris Borland.

 After the Boilermakers settled for the 24-yard field goal, that's all they could muster on offense.
 But defensively, it got a lot worse.